Diprosalik/the-end-of-the-moon-1.21.1/README.md

 <br>

 <div align="center">
-  <sub>Version 1.0.3-alpha.</sub>
+  <sub>Version 1.1.0-beta.</sub>
   <br>
-  ⚠️ Note: This is an Alpha version.
+  ⚠️ Note: This is a Beta version.
 Please report any bugs via the Issue Tracker!
 </div>